fxsitecompat/www.fxsitecompat.dev/content/en-CA/blog/2017/firefox-52-beta-and-53-developer-edition-are-out.md

 * [The plug-in support will be removed other than Flash](https://www.fxsitecompat.com/en-CA/docs/2016/plug-in-support-has-been-dropped-other-than-flash/).
 Java applets, Silverlight videos, and any other legacy plug-in content will no longer work.
 Take an immediate action if you're affected.
 * [The touch event support will be enabled on Windows desktop](https://www.fxsitecompat.com/en-CA/docs/2016/touch-event-support-has-been-re-enabled-on-windows-desktop/).
 Never rely on touch events to detect mobile, or your site will be unusable for those who are using a laptop or desktop computer with a touchscreen.

-Last week, we have received a £30 [donation](https://www.fxsitecompat.com/en-CA/contribute/#donate-to-us) from [Craig Francis](https://twitter.com/craigfrancis).
-Thank you, Craig!
+Project update: We have received [donations](https://www.fxsitecompat.com/en-CA/contribute/#donate-to-us), £30 from [Craig Francis](https://twitter.com/craigfrancis) and €20 from [Anselm Hannemann](https://twitter.com/helloanselm).
+Thank you folks!!